Enrollment: Master’s: October, Doctoral: October/April

 Kyoto University, Yoshida-Honmachi, Sakyo-ku, Kyoto 606-8501

 The International Energy Science Course (IESC) Master’s Program teaches students about energy systems from a broad, cross-disciplinary perspective, along with in-depth understanding of their own major.
 Teaching in each major takes place within the three departments of the Graduate School of Energy Science.
-Each department has their own specific criteria; however, all students must complete course work and research equating to 30 credits, and successfully defend their Master’s thesis.
+All students must complete course work and research equating to 30 credits, and successfully defend their Master’s thesis (15 thesis credits).
 The IESC doctoral program provides the international students and researchers who have a Master’s degree (or equivalent) an opportunity to further their studies toward a doctoral degree at Kyoto University.

 Majors available within the course will fall broadly within one of three departments: Socio-Environmental Energy Science (SES), Fundamental Energy Science (FES), and Energy Conversion Science (ECS).
 SES leads the research on the effective use of energy and resources and analysis of energy systems in order to build a sustainable social system within the global environment, while FES offers graduate students fundamental science education and conduct research to contribute to cleaner energy solutions.
 ECS conduct research and education in generation, conversion, control and utilization of various kinds of energy in focus on efficient and clean energy.